Kate Rollert French

 - B.S., Biology, Lee Honors College at Western Michigan University, 2005

 Kate Rollert French, Ph.D., is a postdoctoral fellow in Wayne State University’s College of Education, in the department of administrative and organizational studies.
 French began her career as an AP biology teacher in Dallas, Texas.
 She most recently completed her dual Ph.D. in educational policy and K-12 educational administration with a specialization in urban education at Michigan State University.
-Her research focuses on the experiences of new teachers working in urban schools--with an emphasis on justice-oriented pedagogy.
+Her research focuses on the sociocultural context of schools as a part of teacher development.

 Area Of Expertise

 Educational Equity; Teacher Induction; Teacher Preparation; Urban Education

 Schein, J. Hill, L., Austin, A.E. & French, K.R.
 (April, 2018).
 Strengthening Doctoral Education: Examining Programmatic Variation of High-Engagement Doctoral Student Teaching Development.
 Paper presented at the annual meeting of the American Educational Research Association.